- chapter 9 Hybrid Devices

 Note that the first of these is connected purely with the physical device you still feel it even of the battery is removed; the second is a sort of simulated real sound, trying to be as if the physical keys made a noise; and the last is purely digital.

 Where the user is not aware of the difference between the feedback intrinsic to the physical device and simulated feedback, we may regard this aspect of loop (B) as part of `the device’ and indistinguishable from (A).
 However, one has to be careful that this really is both instantaneous and reliable.
 For example, Alan often used to mistype on his old multi-tap mobile phone hitting four instead of three taps for letters such as `c’ or ‘i’.
 After some experimentation it became obvious this was because there was a short delay (a fraction of a second) between pressing a key and the simulated keyclick.
 The delayed aural feedback was clearly more salient than the felt physical feedback and so interfered with the typing; effectively counting clicks rather than presses.
-Switching the phone to silent significantly reduced typing errors! [comment] linked to McGurk Effect? [/comment]
+Switching the phone to silent significantly reduced typing errors.
+These interactions between visual and aural feedback can be quite complex; we will return to this in Chapter 20 when we discuss the McGurk Effect.

 The sensed input (i) will also cause internal effects on the logical system, changing internal state of logical objects; for a GUI interface this may be changed text, for an MP3 player a new track or increased volume.
 This change to the logical state then often causes a virtual effect (iii) on a visual or audible display; for example an LCD showing the track number (iii).
 When the user perceives these changes (d) we get a semantic feedback loop (C).
 In direct manipulation systems the aim is to make this loop so rapid that it feels just like a physical action on the virtual objects.